 The Class Committee has recently learned that Dennis "Doc" LaVar Thorup of Evanston, Wyoming passed away on Saturday, October 8, 2016.

-We're hoping to gather more information in creating an In Memory Page for Dennis.
 The obituary was scant.
 If anyone has any info or would simply like to share a memory of Dennis going back to Weber days, please contact the site, or simply post your comment on his In Memory page once it's posted.

 In Memory Notices

 (updated October 10, 2016)

 Dennis "Doc" LaVar Thorupof Syracuse passed away on October 8, 2016.
 Click herefor his In Memory Page